-A study of the basic concepts and theory of auditing including the auditing environment; the auditor's role; the structure of the profession; responsibilities of auditors; nature and theory of evidence; the auditor's report and other related material.
-453.1(.2) Taxation - Part I Prerequisite: ACC 342.1(.2) or FIN 361.1(.2).
-This course is the first of a two course sequence which introduces the student to the fundamental principles of taxation (the theory), the compliance aspects of the law (the practice), and the rationale for specific tax provisions (the policy).
-The course also examines the effect of taxation law on the investment decisions of individuals and corporations.
-Both personal and corporation income taxation are covered.
-454.1(.2) Taxation - Part II Prerequisite: ACC 453.1(.2) or permission of instructor.
-This course examines in greater depth the topics covered in ACC 453.1(.2), and introduces the student to the concept and principles of commodity taxation.
-Course assignments concentrate on the effect of tax law on personal and managerial decision making.
-455.1(.2) Financial Accounting Seminar Prerequisite: ACC 342.1(.2) and 345.1(.2).
+In the basic concepts and theory of auditing including the auditing ment; the auditor's role; the structure of the profession; Bilities of auditors; nature and theory of evidence; the auditor's other related material.
+Taxation - Part I lisite: ACC 342.1(.2) or FIN 361.1(.2).

+to the fundamental principles of taxation (the theory), the mace aspects of the law (the practice), and the rationale for specific sisions (the policy).
+The course also examines the effect of taxation the investment decisions of individuals and corporations.
+Both and corporation income taxation are covered.

+Taxation - Part II

+site: ACC 453.1(.2).

+and introduces the student to the concept and principles of dity taxation.
+Course assignments concentrate on the effect of parsonal and managerial decision

+Financial Accounting

+isite: ACC 342.1(.2) and 345.1(.2).

-An intensive study of the problems of income determination, asset valuation and liability and equity measurements; a study of the conventional accounting model and the accounting theories that are proposed as a framework for the resolution of the problems in the conventional model.
-460.1(.2) Internal/Operational Auditing Prerequisite: ACC 332.1(.2) or 333.1(.2); ACC 341.1(.2) or 343.1(.2); and permission of chairperson.
-A study of the concepts and theory of internal/operational auditing including the internal/operational audit environment; the structure of the auditing profession; the duties, responsibilities and procedures of auditors; and the relationship between the internal/operational auditing function and the external audit.
+on and liability and equity measurements; a study of the liability and equity measurements.
+Internal/Operational Auditing Misite: ACC 332.1(.2) or 333.1(.2); ACC 341.1(.2) or 343.1(.2). of the concepts and theory of internal/operational auditing ing the internal/operational audit environment; the structure of the profession; the duties, responsibilities and procedures of auditors; relationship between the internal/operational auditing function and audit.
 470.1(.2) Management Accounting Seminar Prerequisite: ACC 334.1(.2).

 This capstone course in the managerial accounting sequence provides an exposure to recent developments in the management accounting literature.
 The course introduces material relating to operations management, strategic planning, and management control systems.
 Integrating this material with knowledge gained in previous courses is a major purpose of the course.
 The course develops an understanding of the interactions between planning and control systems.
-These relationships deal with the three basic issues of management accounting the choice of useful information, the problems in its measurement, and the behavioral consequences of using the data.
+These relationships deal with the three basic issues of management accounting: the choice of useful information, the problems in its measurement, and the behavioral consequences of using the data.
 475.1(.2) Business Consultancy Prerequisite: ACC 332.1(.2) or 333.1(.2); ACC 341.1(.2) or 343.1(.2), and permission of Chairperson of the Department.
 This course allows students to gain hands-on business experience by working with clients of the Saint Mary's University Business Development Centre.
 Student groups receive a project proposal outlining the requirements, information needs and services they will provide the client during the semester.
 Projects generally take the form of a business plan, market study, or other business-related function and often involve financial projections.
 Each project provides students an opportunity to use skills learned in business courses and to understand the interrelationship between marketing, accounting, finance, and management in a practical business setting.
-Under supervision, student prepare a professional report and final presentation that communicate the project's results for the client.
+Under supervision, students prepare a professional report and final presentation that communicate the project's results for the client.
 Work groups often include students from different business disciplines and are assigned based upon the needs of the project.
 Groups schedule their preferred meeting times but are required to meet a minimum of three hours each week.
-For more information see www.stmarys.ca/smuhdc. - H 1 H N.
+For more information see www.stmarys.ca/smubdc.
+Internship.
+1 semester.